 The file susy.dat is used to specify the supersymmetric parameters when working in the MSSM.
 This file is used either if MODEL = 2 in vbfnlo.dat, or if HTYPE = 1-3 in vbfnlo.dat.
 As described earlier, if MODEL = 2 the code will run in the MSSM, which means that the Higgs boson masses, widths and couplings will all be set to the MSSM values.
 If MODEL = 1 but HTYPE = 1-3, the code will run in the Standard Model, and only the Higgs boson mass will be affected.
-Consequently, this file affects processes 100-107 (Higgs boson plus 2 jet production via VBF), processes 110-117 (Higgs boson in association with a photon and 2 jets via VBF) and gluon fusion processes 4100-4107.
+Consequently, this file affects processes 100-107 (Higgs boson plus 2 jet production via VBF), processes 110-117 (Higgs boson plus 3 jet production via VBF), processes 2100-2107 (production of a Higgs boson in association with a photon and 2 jets via VBF) and gluon fusion processes 4100-4107.
 In particular, the electroweak corrections to Higgs boson production via VBF are affected by the inputs of susy.dat.
 As stated earlier, the Higgs boson contributions to the production of massive gauge bosons will be affected by susy.dat by fixing the Higgs boson mass and couplings, but the code will only provide a reasonable approximation to the full MSSM result in the decoupling region (i.e. when the Higgs is SM-like).

-• FEYNH\SWITCH: Determines whether FEYNHIGGS is used to calculate the MSSM Higgs boson sector.
+- FEYNH\SWITCH: Determines whether FEYNHIGGS is used to calculate the MSSM Higgs boson sector.
 Default is false.
 When working in the MSSM, especially when including electroweak corrections, it is recommended that FEYNHIGGS is used, as the Higgs boson mixing and the renormalization scheme used in VBFNLO are consistent with those used by FEYNHIGGS.
-If a SLHA file is used instead of FEYNHIGGS, inconsistencies may occur in the calculation of parameters.
+If a SLHA file is used instead of FEYNHIGGS, inconsistencies may occur in the calculation of parameters. - SLHA\SWITCH: Determines whether the MSSM parameters are taken from a SLHA file.
+Default is true.
+If set to true the values in the SLHA input file are used instead of internal settings or calculations. - SLHA\FILE: Name of the SLHA input file.
+An example file sps1a.slha is provided, which is the default. - BENCH: Various benchmark scenarios are pre-programmed in the code, as an alternative to using a SLHA file.
+These are: